GDQuest/website/content/post/2016/summer-news/index.md

 author: "nathan"
 category: ["News"]
 date: "2016-09-08T13:49:48+02:00"
 description: "It has been a while since the last behind the scenes post.
-Time for a batch of fresh news about Krita, GDquest, and everything alike."
+Time for a batch of fresh news about Krita, GDQuest, and everything alike."
 tags: ["community"]
 title: "Summer Update"
 type: "post"